ShadowLp174/ShadowLp174/README.md

-# Hi I'm ShadowLp174
+# Hi, I'm ShadowLp174

 I'm a student from Germany/Slovakia whose passion is programming.
-I like to create Discord bots, Minecraft Plugins, Front/Back-ends and more.
+I like to create Discord/Revolt bots, Websites (front-end/back-end) and more.

 My main languages are:

 - JavaScript
 - Java
 - PHP
+- CSS
 - SQL
-- CSS
 - (HTML)

 ... but I'm open for more. :)